deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13925/index.md

 ![](charts/charts_11_0.png "🔼 Fig. 8: Effect of scaling FiTv2 model.
 All the images are sampled without using CFG.
 We demonstrate FID over training iterations (a) and training GFLOPs (b) of our FiTv2 model of three sizes.
 Scaling our FiTv2 model yields better quantitative and qualitative performance.")

-> 🔼 The chart displays the impact of training steps and GFLOPs on the FID score for three different sizes of the FiTv2 model, demonstrating improved performance with increased scale.
+> 🔼 The chart displays the relationship between FID score and both training steps and training GFLOPs for three different sizes of the FiTv2 model, illustrating the impact of model scaling on performance.
 > <details>
 > <summary>read the caption</summary>
 > Fig. 8: Effect of scaling FiTv2 model.
 All the images are sampled without using CFG.
 We demonstrate FID over training iterations (a) and training GFLOPs (b) of our FiTv2 model of three sizes.
 Scaling our FiTv2 model yields better quantitative and qualitative performance.